hsateila/hsateila.github.io/_posts/2024-08-26-web-perusteet-harjoitustehtävät-html.md

 Find out how a link to a local web page (ie, web page stored in the same computer) differs from an external link.
 To the bottom of the page, create a link that points the file itself (as in the current file you are editing).
 Link text should be “To the top >>>”.
 Greater than signs should be produced with entities.

 ## 6. Comments?!
 Insert a multiline comment (which is not displayed by the browser) in the middle of the document.
-Comments are placed in between <!-- and --> tags: <!-- comment goes here -->.

 ## 7. Superscript and emphasis
 Modify h2 headings as follows: “First Chapter” becomes “1st Chapter” and so on (HINT: superscript).
 Do also the following: